-This poem begins with a question that lasts the entire first stanza.
+The Poor Ghost begins with a question that lasts the entire first stanza.
 The first line has the narrator addressing a “dear friend,” to whom she asks, “whence do you come…to me” or in modern English, where do you come from?
 The next three lines describe the appearance of the “dear friend.”
 Her hair is long, falling below the knee.
 Rossetti describes her face as being “white as snowdrops on the lea,” a snow covered field or open grassy area.
-Next she transitions to an auditory description of the friend’s voice and it’s hollowness.
-The word hollow is repeated twice in the fourth line of the poem for emphasis.
+Next, she transitions to an auditory description of the friend’s voice, and it’s hollowness.
+The word hollow is repeated twice in the fourth line of The Poor Ghost for emphasis.

 ‘From the other world I come back to you,

 My locks are uncurled with dripping drenching dew.